1

 Image:

-Gaza has occupied a special place in Israel’s collective consciousness even before the current war, and much more so since.
-This document collection offers a glimpse into the techniques and methods of control Israel used on Palestinians in and around Gaza for decades: after the 1948 war, through the occupations of 1956 and 1967 and up to the late 1980s and the outbreak of the intifada.
+Even before the current war in the Gaza Strip — let alone after it — Gaza has held, and continues to hold, a special place in the Israeli collective consciousness.
+This document collection offers a glimpse into the techniques and methods of control that Israel exercised over the Palestinians in Gaza and its surroundings over the course of decades: following the 1948 war, through its occupation in 1956 and again in 1967, and up until the late 1980s and the outbreak of the Intifada.

 2